Spontaneous formation of density waves in granular matter under swirling excitation

-The clustering phenomenon reported here could be reproduced in experiments with polydisperse grains of diameter 0.8-1 mm, various surface types (smooth and rough glass beads), aspheric grains (e.g., millet seeds) and in a square container.
+The clustering phenomenon reported here could be reproduced in experiments with polydisperse grains of diameter 0.8-1 mm, various surface types (smooth and rough glass beads), aspheric grains (e.g., millet seeds) and in a square container (see Supplementary Material).
 Therefore, the principle of clustering is robust for the explored parameter range.
-A complete quantitative understanding of the clustering, its growth/coarsening and the potential relation to segregation~\cite{aumaitre2003} requires further work.
-In particular, we notice that the presumed velocity includes certain non-local effect, as in the dense phase correlations between velocities of individual particles develop.
-This non-local effect increases with $\phi_{tot}$ and promotes the significant increase of $\bar{v}'_g$ near $A_c$.
+For even larger aspect ratio of $d_g/D$ a solid-like cluster and its reptation motion mode were reported,~\cite{Scherer1996,Scherer2000} which is different from the phenomenology here in both the global density distribution (Fig.~\ref{f.img}b) and the motion of the cluster (Fig.~\ref{f.DW}a).
+Moreover, the 'liquid-solid' transition was reported to be independent of the oscillation frequency.~\cite{aumaitre2003} Therefore, further exploration of the parameter space is necessary to reach a complete quantitative understanding of the clustering in swirling granular matter, its growth/coarsening and the potential relation to segregation.~\cite{aumaitre2003} In particular, the abrupt increase of ${\bar{v}'}_g$ across $A_c$ (cf. Fig.~\ref{f.vg} and Fig.S3) and its dependence on $\phi_{tot}$ indicate certain non-local effect, which increases with $\phi_{tot}$ and helps reducing $A_c$ for $\phi_{tot}$ between 0.50 and 0.64.
 An appropriate hydrodynamic treatment of this term is anticipated in the future research.